Adhik Kadam: Rah-e-Niswan

 "Rah-e-Niswan" (women's way), is a social entrepreneurship campaign in Kupwara.
 Initiated by Kadam, it is a project for women entrepreneurs in Jammu and Kashmir.
 The project trains girls in making sanitary napkins, computerized embroidery, stitching, knitting, fabric painting, and tailoring.
 The aim of the project is to assist them in being self-sufficient and financially independent.
 Kadam has also helped young girls and boys to find jobs in various cities.

 Project DALPARI

 Adhik started a Mobile Medical Unit named "DAL Pari" in Dal Lake, Srinagar, in 2023.
 The launch of the first floating Mobile Medical Unit in Dal Lake is a commendable effort to provide primary healthcare services to the community in Srinagar.
 This innovative project is likely to have a positive impact on the health and well-being of the residents in the area.

-The "DAL Pari" project not only addresses the healthcare needs of the community but also showcases a creative and adaptive approach to delivering medical services in a unique environment such as Dal Lake.
-The floating Mobile Medical Unit is expected to bring healthcare services closer to the people, especially those living in areas that might be challenging to access through traditional means.
+The "DAL Pari" project aims to address the healthcare needs of the community by delivering medical services in a distinctive environment such as Dal Lake.
+The floating Mobile Medical Unit is expected to bring healthcare services closer to the people, particularly those residing in regions that may be difficult to reach through conventional means.

 This initiative reflects a commitment to improving healthcare accessibility and contributing to the overall well-being of the community.
-It would be interesting to see how this project develops and the positive changes it brings to the healthcare landscape in Srinagar.